Patterson-UTI Energy Inc. (PTEN) Stock Could Soon Reward Patient Investors

-Patterson-UTI Energy Inc. (NASDAQ: PTEN) is -4.28% lower on its value in year-to-date trading and has touched a low of $8.77 and a high of $20.53 in the current 52-week trading range.
+Patterson-UTI Energy Inc. (NASDAQ: PTEN) is -0.83% lower on its value in year-to-date trading and has touched a low of $9.70 and a high of $20.53 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The PTEN stock was last observed hovering at around $16.00 in the last trading session, with the day’s gains setting it 0.12%.
+The PTEN stock was last observed hovering at around $16.76 in the last trading session, with the day’s loss setting it -0.06% off its average median price target of $24.00 for the next 12 months.
+It is also 40.36% off the consensus price target high of $28.00 offered by 17 analysts, but current levels are 7.22% higher than the price target low of $18.00 for the same period.

 5 Undervalued Stocks For 2023